smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 ![alt text](../assets/proposals/0158-cloud-app-transport-adapter/cloud_app_activation.png "App Activation")

-The behaviour of displaying a cloud app before registration is to prevent unnecessary websocket connections when an app is not in use.
+The behavior of displaying a cloud app before registration is to prevent unnecessary websocket connections when an app is not in use.
 Also if an application is put into hmi status NONE, then the websocket connection will be closed until the user activates the application again.

 ### Hashed VIN